 I see my reflection in a bent spoon; concave.

-My identity had become so entwined with heroin that I had normalised it.
-It was only occasionally, in a moment of clarity, that I realised just how abnormal being a heroin addict was.
+My identity had become so entwined with heroin that I had normalized it.
+It was only occasionally, in a moment of clarity, that I realized just how abnormal being a heroin addict was.
 I got so used to it that the mechanics of it no longer shocked me: the willingness to do anything for drugs, the constant bleeding from trying to find a vein.
-Not long ago I was meeting my sister, her boyfriend and my mother for breakfast at a café.
+Not long ago, I was meeting my sister, her boyfriend, and my mother for breakfast at a café.
 I was late because I had to score because if I didn’t I would be sick.
 I shot up in my car and threw my equipment under the seat and walked in.
 As I sat down and ordered a latte, my sister started crying.
-I didn’t realise that my right arm was still covered in blood.
+I didn’t realize that my right arm was still covered in blood.
 I wiped it off with a napkin and returned to the menu.
 My sister walked out.

-I realise I am not just writing about failed attempts.
+I realize I am not just writing about failed attempts.
 I am writing about identity.

 I educated myself through books and music.
 Most of my idols are drug addicts: Edie, Lou, Nico, Marianne, Anita, Courtney, Kurt, Iggy, Bowie, Burroughs, Stevie.
 I have always been attracted to the “other,” the “outsiders” and the “underdog.”
-Musicians, artists, weirdos, homosexuals, witches and poets.
+Musicians, artists, weirdos, homosexuals, witches, and poets.
 At school, I liked Jesus because he hung out with poor people and prostitutes.
-In grade 10, I played the scene from Cronenberg’s Naked Lunch where they shoot up bug powder as part of my English presentation.
-I was wearing pyjamas and my teacher predicted I would be an anarchist.
+In tenth grade, I played the scene from Cronenberg’s Naked Lunch where they shoot up bug powder as part of my English presentation.
+I was wearing pajamas and my teacher predicted I would be an anarchist.